ansible-collections/community.zabbix/docs/ZABBIX_SERVER_ROLE.md

 ## Ansible 2.10 and higher

 With the release of Ansible 2.10, modules have been moved into collections.
-With the exception of ansible.builtin modules, this means additonal collections must be installed in order to use modules such as seboolean (now ansible.posix.seboolean).
-The following collection is now required: `ansible.posix`.
+This means additonal collections must be installed in order to use various modules.

+### Posix
+This collection has a dependency of the `ansible.posix` collection.
 Installing the collection:

 ```sh
 ansible-galaxy collection install ansible.posix